Search This Blog

 Today in my Apologetics 101 devotional I read:

-"For more than fiteen years, British physician and psychiatrist Theodore Dalrymple cared for the poorest of the poor in London's slums.
+"For more than fifteen years, British physician and psychiatrist Theodore Dalrymple cared for the poorest of the poor in London's slums.
 He observed in the process that the government's attempts to show compassion to the poor actually worsened their situations.
 Drunkenness, promiscuity, gluttony and abuse were common, along with all the health consequences you might expect from such lifestyles.
 As Dalrymple tried to heal people's wounds, he asked, "Why do you live like this?"
 Stunningly, he concluded that these vulnerable individuals had simple embraced-- and practiced- the ideas about gender, sexual liberation, and meaning that were taught in theories at top universities and in the media.
 In his book Life at the Bottom, Dalrymple turns his acerbic wit on twentieth-century intellectuals who "sought to free our sexual relations of all social, contractual, or moral obligations and meaning whatsoever, so that henceforth only raw sexual desire itself would count in our decision making."
 Dalrymple shows that the results of adopting these ideas "both literally and wholesale" are horrifying.
 "If anyone wants to see what sexual relations are like, freed of contractual and social obligations, let him look at the chaos of the personal lives of the members of the underclass...
 Here are abortions procured by abdominal kung fu; children who have children, in numbers unknown before the advent of chemical contraception and sex education; women abandoned by the father of their child

 a month before or a month after delivery; insensate jealousy, the reverse of the coin of general promiscuity, that results in the most hideous oppression and violence, serial stepfatherhood that leads to sexual and physical abuse of children on a mass scale, and every kind of loosening of the distinction between the sexual permissible and the impermissible."